Score-based Diffusion Models With Self-supervised Learning For Accelerated 3D Multi-contrast Cardiac Magnetic Resonance Imaging: Results

-Figure \ref{fig7} shows the $\text T_1$ and $\text T_{1\rho} $ maps estimated from reconstructions using different methods at R = 11.
+Figure \ref{fig8} shows the $\text T_1$ and $\text T_{1\rho} $ maps estimated from reconstructions using different methods at R = 11.
 Similar conclusions can be drawn from the estimated maps as those from the reconstructed MC images at the same acceleration rate shown in Figure \ref{fig4}.
-The 3D $\text T_1$, $\text T_{1\rho} $ maps of SSJDM at R = 6 and R = 11 are also reformatted to 2D slices in the standard short-axis (SAX) view of the heart, and compared with the reference 2D maps obtained from MOLLI and $\text T_{1\rho} $ mapping sequences (shown in Figure \ref{fig8}).
-The pseudo colors of the myocardium using SSJDM are quite close to those of the references, indicating they have similar values.
-Table \ref{table 1} shows the mean and standard deviation of $\text T_1$, $\text T_{1\rho} $ values using SSJDM in manually drawn myocardium regions at different acceleration rates and the reference values.
-The estimated $\text T_1$ and $\text T_{1\rho}$ values of SSJDM are consistent with the reference values.
+Table \ref{table 2} shows the mean and standard deviation of $\text T_1$, $\text T_{1\rho} $ values using different methods in manually drawn myocardium regions at different acceleration rates and the reference values.
+The $\text T_1$ and $\text T_{1\rho}$ values estimated from the SSJDM reconstructions are consistent with the reference values.

 Figure \ref{fig9} shows reconstructed images at R = 6, 11, and 14 using SSJDM and the methods from three ablation studies.
 Ablation 1 exhibits severe noise, attributed to the training data originating from conventional CS, which is prone to substantial noise amplification at higher acceleration rates\cite{yaman2020self}.
 Although noise is effectively mitigated by substituting the input data with reconstructions from the SSDU method, the resulting images (referred to as "Ablation 2") still display blurriness, especially at higher acceleration rates, such as R = 14.
 Images reconstructed using the independent distribution (referred to as "Ablation 3") exhibit slight blurring compared to SSJDM, indicating an enhanced reconstruction quality with the joint distribution.